 GSM/LTE Cellular systems

 Currently the band below 915 MHz is utilised by cellular 2G systems (GSM), for uplink transmissions from mobile units.
-In the short-to-medium term this spectrum will also be used for broadband LTE technology.
-Mobile units operating in the uppermost GSM channel can transmit at power levels up to 2 W. Situations may arise therefore where a mobile unit could cause unacceptable interference to SRDs and RFID operating close to 915 MHz.
+In the medium-to-long term this spectrum will be gradually converted for use by broadband LTE technology.
+Meanwhile LTE deployment is already happening in the lower band 790-862 MHz, which was recently reallocated for broadband wireless systems after conversion of old analogue TV to more efficient digital TV technologies.

+It therefore appears warranted to analyse adjacent band interference potential between broadband LTE transmissions in adjacent bands and SRD/RFID operation.

 Due to their mode of operation the risk of interference from LTE could be significantly greater than from GSM devices.
-This is because they operate at much higher data rates and consequently require greater bandwidth.
-Their out-of-band emissions are expected to extend well into the band 915 – 921 MHz at levels higher than those generated by GSM.
-LTE could potentially therefore be a significant source of interference.
+This is because they operate at much higher data rates and consequently require greater bandwidth, with consequently greater out-of-band emissions that may extend well into the adjacent bands.

+The following parameters of LTE uplink were assumed in the study, based on information communicated by ECC PT1: